 Collectively, all water storage areas make up the hydrosphere.
 Most water on earth is found in oceans and seas, then in glaciers and groundwater. ~97% of the world's water is stored in the oceans as saltwater.
-Because the overwhelming majority of water is stored here, this can be seen as the start and end point of the hydrologic cycle.
-Water that starts here evaporates up into the atmosphere, where the majority of it falls back into the ocean as rain, or a much smaller amount falls onto land.
+The overwhelming majority of water is stored here, so oceans can be seen as the start and end point of the hydrologic cycle.
+Water from the ocean evaporates into the atmosphere, then falls back to Earth's surface as precipitation.
+Most precipitation falls back into the ocean but some precipitation falls onto land.

 Water moves from reservoir to reservoir through a variety of different transport mechanisms such as evaporation, condensation, etc. Each type of reservoir (e.g. atmospheric, aquifers, lakes) has a different residence time.
 The residence time is how long the water stays in a reservoir.
 Water in the atmosphere stays there for an average of 15 days, while soil moisture lasts a couple of months.
 Lakes replenish their water every 50 to 100 years, while groundwater can reside in the reservoir for 100 to 10 000 years.
 Ice caps have the longest residence times, going up to 200 000 years.
 The type of storage that occurs on the land surface and under the ground largely depend on the geologic features of the area and is related to the types of soil and the types of rocks present at the storage locations.